 A division within the Ministry of Tourism, which is currently headed by YB Datuk Seri Mohamed Nazri bin Abdul Aziz, MaTiC was formerly known as the Malaysia Tourist Information Complex (MATIC).
 However, February 16, 2001 witnessed the birth of a new identity while the new logo was officially launched by the Deputy Prime Minister on October 26, 2001.

 A one-stop tourist centre, MaTiC is driven by the vision to place Malaysia on the global map as one of the finest tourist destinations in the world.
-The various services and facilities offered by MaTiC include the Tourist Information Counter, Tourist Police Counter, Internet access to its tourism e-portal, Saloma Bistro & Theatre Restaurant, Saloma Retail Centre, Money Changer and Hop On and Hop Off Ticket Counter just to name a few.
+The various services and facilities offered by MaTiC include the Tourist Information Counter, Tourist Police Counter, Internet access to its tourism e-portal, Saloma Bistro & Theatre Restaurant, Saloma Retail Centre, Money Changer and Hop On and Hop Off Ticket Counter and etc.

-MaTiC is dedicated and committed to providing quality, professional and friendly service to local and foreign tourists in its endeavour to become a leading one-stop tourist centre.
-Since the opening of the tourist information centre after its official launch as well as its establishment as one of the pickup points for KL city tours in January 2002, MaTiC has witnessed a tremendous increase in the number of visitors.
+MaTiC is dedicated and committed towards providing a quality, professional and friendly service to local and foreign tourists in its endeavour to become a leading one-stop tourist centre.
+Since the opening of the tourist information centre after its official launch as well as its establishment as one of the pick up points for KL city tours in January 2002, MaTiC has witnessed a tremendous increase in the number of visitors.